Facebook Groups Webhook Integration

 | data.timestamp | string | When we sent the notification (ISO 8601). |

-For the batched webhook that receives all posts, each object in posts uses the same keys as data above (group_name, post_url, body, etc.), plus a per item timestamp.
+In batched mode, each object in posts uses the same keys shown for data above (group_name, post_url, body, etc.), plus a per-item timestamp.

 Examples